 - User objects must have a sAMAccountName attribute and can't start with the text Azure AD_ or MSOL_.

-Azure AD Connect applies several rules to User, Contact, Group, ForeignSecurityPrincipal, and Computer objects.
-Use the Synchronization Rules Editor installed with Azure AD Connect if you need to modify the default set of rules.
-For more information, see Azure AD Connect sync: Understanding the default configuration).
+Microsoft Entra Connect applies several rules to User, Contact, Group, ForeignSecurityPrincipal, and Computer objects.
+Use the Synchronization Rules Editor installed with Microsoft Entra Connect if you need to modify the default set of rules.
+For more information, see Microsoft Entra Connect Sync: Understanding the default configuration).

 You can also define your own filters to limit the objects to be synchronized by domain or OU.
-Alternatively, you can implement more complex custom filtering such as that described in Azure AD Connect sync: Configure Filtering.
+Alternatively, you can implement more complex custom filtering such as that described in Microsoft Entra Connect Sync: Configure Filtering.

 Configure monitoring agents